Joaquín Balaguer: Third presidency (1986–1996)

 The campaign was one of the nastiest in Dominican history.
-Balaguer frequently played up Peña Gómez' Haitian ancestry to his advantage; Dominicans historically have a deep fear and mistrust of anyone with Haitian blood.
-For example, Balaguer claimed that Peña would try to merge the country with Haiti if elected.
+Balaguer frequently played up Peña Gómez' Haitian ancestry to his advantage.
+Balaguer claimed that Peña would try to merge the country with Haiti if elected.
 When the returns were announced, Balaguer was announced as the winner by only 30,000 votes.
 However, many PRD supporters showed up to vote only to discover their names had vanished from the rolls.
-Peña Gómez screamed fraud and called a general strike.
+Peña Gómez declared fraud and called a general strike.
 Demonstrations took place in support of the strike.

 An investigation later revealed that the electoral board did not know the total number of registered voters, and the voting lists distributed at polling stations did not match those given to the parties.
 The investigation also revealed that about 200,000 people had been removed from the polls.
 Amid such questions about the poll's legitimacy, Balaguer agreed to hold new elections in 1996—in which he would not be a candidate.
 It would be the first presidential election since 1966 in which Balaguer's name did not appear on the ballot.

 In the 1996 elections, Balaguer's vice president, Jacinto Peynado, finished well short of making it to the runoff.
 Balaguer then threw his support to the Dominican Liberation Party's Leonel Fernández in an unusual coalition with Bosch, his political foe of over 30 years.